BisectedAngle/Daily-income-vs-Happiness/README.md

 View [full trend.ipynb] to see the main script I created for plotting ==
-There are also the pngs of the produced graphs in this repo
+There are also the PNGs of the produced graphs in this repo

+However, the images in this repo do not include units for the axes

+My report contains the necessary units for the axes